BLAST (Basic Local Alignment Search Tool) & FASTA

 Advanced PipMaker (Schwartz et al. Genome Research Vol. 10, Issue 4, 577-586, April 2000) aligns two DNA sequences and returns a percent identity plot of that alignment, together with a traditional textual form of the alignment.
 You might want to download Laj (Penn State - Bioinformatics Group, U.S.A.) for viewing and manipulating the output from pairwise alignment programs such as PipMaker representations of the alignments.

-JDotter: A Java Dot Plot Viewer (Viral Bioinformatics Resource Center, University of Victoria, Canada) - a dot matrix plotter for Java.
+JDotter - is a Java Dot Plot Viewer (Viral Bioinformatics Resource Center, University of Victoria, Canada) - a dot matrix plotter for Java.
 Produces similar diagrams to the above mentioned programs, but with better control on output.
-Also available here .

-multi-zPicture: multiple sequence alignment tool (Comparative Genomics Center, Lawrence Livermore National Laboratory, U.S.A.) - provides nice dotplot graphs and dynamic visualizations.
+zPicture: multiple sequence alignment tool (Comparative Genomics Center, Lawrence Livermore National Laboratory, U.S.A.) - provides nice dotplot graphs and dynamic visualizations.
 If simple gene locations are provided in the form (e.g. > 2000 5000 RNA_polymerase; indicates the the RNA polymerase gene is found on the plus strand between bases 2000 and 5000) this data will be added to the dynamic visualization. zPicture alignments can be automatically submitted to rVista to identify conserved transcription factor binding sites.
+For more than two genomes go here.